Prerequisite - minimal system requirements¶

 If the AP mode is listed in the output of the command above, your wifi device will most probably work fine with Sphinx and you’ll be able to control your simulated drone via FreeFlight.
 Currently known exceptions to this simple rule include TP-Link TL-WN822N and TL-WN823N adapters based on the Realtek chipset RTL8192CU which have been reported to not work properly in AP mode despite the fact that this particular mode is listed in the output of the above command.

-In case you would need to acquire new hardware we recommend you to choose a USB WiFi adapters based on Ralink or Atheros chipsets using rt2800usb or ath9k_htc linux 802.11 drivers.
+In case you would need to acquire new hardware, we recommend you to choose a USB WiFi adapters based on Ralink or Atheros chipsets using rt2800usb or ath9k_htc linux 802.11 drivers.
 Note that the new ath10k driver only supports PCI devices and does not currently support any USB adapter.
 The rest of this section is intended to help you choose and test new WiFi devices.

 USB WiFi adapters

 The following table gives you a non exhaustive list of WiFi adapters known to work with Sphinx.
+Please note the exact product reference with the correct hardware version/revision (you may not get the correct chipset reference otherwise).

 |EDUP EP-N8531 WiFi N 150Mb||RT5370||rt2800usb||802.11n 2.4GHz only|